andylan02/elastic-stack-0-to-1-demo/README.md

 # Fake Apache Access Log Generator

 This script generates a boatload of fake apache access logs very quickly.
-Its useful for generating fake workloads for [data ingest](http://github.com/streamsets/datacollector) and/or analytics applications.
+Its useful for generating fake workloads for ingest via [filebeat](https://github.com/elastic/beats/tree/master/filebeat) and/or analytics applications.

 It can write log lines to console, to log files or directly to gzip files.

 It utilizes the excellent [Faker](https://github.com/joke2k/faker/) library to generate realistic ip's, URI's etc.

+> Even though it's a bit messy, I insist to put all code in one file for convenience of the user.

 ***